 1854 Die Marriages

 The single original issue proof variety, OC-P1, paired a unique obverse die with a reverse die that was first used in 1840.
 It’s easy to attribute due to the unique characteristics of the 1840 PA reverse.
 Original proofs are extremely rare.
 We’ve confirmed only one currently surviving example.
-The other two proof die marriages are restrikes, the first issued in the 1859-1860 timeframe, the second probably in the 1865-1866 timeframe, although the dating of the second restrike is completely circumstantial, since the reverse die has not been found to be used in any other year.
+The other two proof die marriages are restrikes, the first issued in the 1859-1860 timeframe, the second probably in the 1865-1866 timeframe.
+The dating of the second restrike is completely circumstantial, since the reverse die has not been found to be used in any other year.
 The two restrikes share a common obverse die which displays a notably blundered date.
 The remains of two blundered digits are visible above and below the prominent 4.
 We’ve made this major variety one of our Top-30.
 Either OC-P2 or OC-P3 can be used to represent the variety.

 1854 Business Strike Emission Sequence